-One area in which participants scored lower is in teaching, specifically in meeting the following criteria: Candidate's instruction provides multiple entry points for students to engage in making meaningful connections between the content being taught and their cultural and linguistic experiences.
+One area in which participants scored lower is in the area of teaching, specifically in meeting the following criteria: Candidate's instruction provides multiple entry points for students to engage in making meaningful connections between the content being taught and their cultural and linguistic experiences.
 Based on the data provided, it was not always clear how the participants made connections to their students' cultural and linguistic backgrounds.
-The participants, however, were able to discuss how they individualized the lesson for students' access to content and to meet lesson objectives.
+The participants, however, were able to discuss how they individualized the lesson for students' access to content based on their students' cultural and linguistic experiences.

-1 The outline of this study was based on and adapted from the alumni study conducted by the University of Vermont to address Standard 4.1-Impact on P-12 Student Learning and Development.
+i The outline of this study was based on and adapted from the alumni study conducted by the University of Vermont to address Standard 4.1-Impact on P-12 Student Learning and Development.